Kittyskj/FreeFromMi/README.md

 ml = phone model
 ov = xioami phone os

+### AI Features and Photo Processing
+AI features, especially in the "Gallery" app, are particularly concerning:

+AI Expansion and AI Erase modes send photos to remote servers for processing.

+Despite the alleged download of a local AI module (about 800 MB), the processing takes place in the cloud.

+There is evidence of censorship of certain content (e.g., photos of Chinese politicians or "inappropriately" dressed individuals).

+This raises questions not only about privacy but also about potential censorship and content control.
+Research shows that photos and videos may be analyzed for "inappropriate" content, violating principles of privacy and freedom of expression.

+- While trying to delete Xi Jinping from photo with Pro mode erase and ((Ai feature))

+{
+  "code": 0,.
+  "result": "ok",
+  "retriable": false,
+  "description": "success",
+  "data": {
+    "appId": "ai_extend_image",
+    "reviewId": "hashed_id".
+    "timestamp data_format.
+    "secret": "md5",.
+    "offlineReason": "Politics Involved",      Reason why xioami blocked your photo editing with pro mode "offlineDetail": "",.
+    "resultCode": -1,.
+    "subCode": 22,.
+    "tips": [
+      ""
+    ]
+  },
+  "ts": data_format
+}

 ## Features

 - Comprehensive list of Xiaomi hosts to block
 - Support for various platforms (e.g., Windows, Linux, Android)
 - Instructions for different blocking methods (hosts file, firewall rules, DNS filtering)
 - Regular updates to keep up with new Xiaomi hosts and services

+### Debloating in module

+This debloat list has been tested, and removing these apps does not affect system stability because these apps track you and steal your data.
+I want to warn you that by installing the module, you delete these apps, and to restore them, you'll need to download their APKs from the internet again.
+However, I strongly advise against doing so as it puts your security at risk.
+- com.miui.analytics
+- com.miui.systemAdSolution
+- com.xiaomi.security.onetrack
+- com.android.adservices.api

 ## Installation